 Contact the RDA Secretary General, Hilary Hanahoe, the policy officer for the Research Data Alliance.
 You can speak to Hilary in person at any RDA Plenary, or email Hilary at hilary.hanahoe[at]rda-foundation.org.

-At RDA Plenaries, these members will be visually identified, e.g. by badges or ribbons, and you can also approach any member of the Secretariat, Technical Advisory Board (TAB), Council or Organisational Advisory Board (OAB) to help you find any one of these four members.
+At RDA Plenaries, these members will be visually identified, e.g. by badges or ribbons, and you can also approach any member of the Secretariat, Technical Advisory Board (TAB), Council or Organisational Advisory Board (OAB) to help you find any one of these members.

 Depending on the actual incident, the first person you contact will identify the most suitable RDA point of contact to deal with the incident.